-a candidate (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Northland Regional Council [Section 3(1) Local Authorities (Members' Interests) Act 1968] This restriction may be waived, and it is recommended that advice from Audit New Zealand is sought.

-an employee of the Northland Regional Council who is elected as councillor must resign from their position as an employee of the Northland Regional Council before taking up their position.
+- a candidate may seek nomination for the Northland Regional Council but cannot also seek nomination for any of the constituent councils (e.g. Kaipara District Council, Whangārei District Council and Far North District Council).
+[Section 58 Local Electoral Act 2001]. - a candidate may seek nomination for one constituency only (not multiple constituencies). - a candidate (or candidate's spouse) for councillor cannot be a person concerned or interested in contracts over \$25,000 with the Northland Regional Council [Section 3(1) Local Authorities (Member's Interests) Act 1968].
+This restriction may be waived, and it is recommended that advice from the Office of the Auditor-General is sought. - an employee of the Northland Regional Council who is elected as councillor must resign from their position as an employee of the Northland Regional Council before taking up their position.
 An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
 [Section 41(5) Local Government Act 2002].

-• a person cannot be an elected member if that person has a permanent court order, or that person will be suspended if that person has a temporary order.

-Nominations

-Nominations open on Tuesday 24 November 2020 and close at 12 noon, Tuesday 22 December 2020.
+Nominations open on Friday 15 July 2022 and close at 12 noon, Friday 12 August 2022.